KolbySnider/Remnant/README.md

 A lightweight, C2 framework that consists of a Python-based server with an interactive CLI and a Windows beacon agent written in C, communicating over an encrypted custom binary protocol with support for in-process Beacon Object File (BOF) execution.

-> **For authorized use only.** This framework is intended for controlled lab environments, security research, and authorized penetration testing engagements.

----

 ---

 ## Features